demml/opsml/docs/docs/engineering/server.md

 ### Server Command

-- During local development/testing, you can spin up and test the `Opsml` server via the **CLI** command `opsml-uvicorn-server` which will launch a Uvicorn server.
+- During local development/testing, you can spin up and test the `OpsML` server via the **CLI** command `opsml-uvicorn-server` which will launch a Uvicorn server.
 - For production, it is recommended that you run Gunicorn.
-- The following command can be used to run a Gunicorn `Opsml` server.
+- The following command can be used to run a Gunicorn `OpsML` server.

 `gunicorn -k uvicorn.workers.UvicornWorker --config=./app/gunicorn_conf.py --bind=0.0.0.0:3000 "opsml.app.main:run_app(login=False)"`